Skip to content

 Dangerous holiday foods for dogs

-• Purses or Bags must be closed and out of paws reach as they may contain toxic medications or beauty products.
+• Keep purses and bags secured.
+All bags must be closed and kept out of reach, as they may contain toxic medications, supplements, or beauty products.

 Dangerous Holiday Foods/Drinks that Dogs should Not Consume